Greenland Votes Again In Local Polls Amid Trump Threats - UrduPoint

 Greenland Votes Again In Local Polls Amid Trump Threats

-Copenhagen, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2025) Greenlanders head to the polls on Tuesday for local elections held under the shadow of US President Donald Trump's threat to annex the autonomous Danish territory.
+Copenhagen, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2025) Greenlanders voted in local elections on Tuesday under the shadow of US President Donald Trump's threat to annex the autonomous Danish territory.

 Trump argues that the United States needs the vast Arctic island for its security and has refused to rule out the use of force to secure it.